UWC2-PYTHON/ProgrammingInPython/source/modules/Sequences.rst

 Tuple
 ========= ===========

-This may make it look like the Mutables are rare -- but in fact, most "container types", and most custom objects are mutable.
+This may make it look like the Mutables are rare -- but in fact, most "container types", and most custom objects, are mutable.

-Immutable types are the exception
+Immutable types are the exception.

-Lists Are Mutable
+Lists are Mutable
 -----------------

 Try this out: